10 Customer Engagement Metrics Every SaaS Should Track To Measure Engagement

 This particular customer engagement metric reveals how many users actively engage with your product’s key features.

-Active users are not the same thing as daily active users, as we are more focused on product engagement, and we all know that some SaaS products don’t require users to use the product daily in order for them to be considered engaged.
+Active users are not the same thing as daily active users, as some SaaS products don’t require users to use the product daily in order for them to be considered engaged.

 Using Hootsuite, a social media management tool as an example, the key features user should consistently engage with to be considered active users are: